 What It Means

 This experiment has a high likelihood of success for increasing online store sales for any given merchant.
-The strong results on desktop also suggest that shoppers are more likely to edit their cart quantities on desktop than on mobile — the more modest lifts on phones and tablets suggest that users benefit from the functionality, but don’t increase or change their item quantities as frequently.
+The stronger results on desktop also suggest that shoppers are more likely to edit their cart quantities on desktop than on mobile — the more modest lifts on tablets suggest that users benefit from the functionality, but don’t increase or change their item quantities as frequently.

-The results revealed a significant gap in RPV lift between new and returning shoppers.
+The results revealed a gap in RPV lift between new and returning shoppers.
 Some returning shoppers may have expected to have to manually update their cart and became confused when the cart updated automatically.
 We see this type of friction lessening over time.

 Things To Consider